Nested loops are a control structure that consists of placing loops inside other loops.

 }

-Now imagine if you put another loop inside… ⌛⌛⌛ … In other words, don’t get too carried away nesting loops inside loops.
+Now imagine if you put another loop inside… ⌛⌛⌛ … So, don’t get too carried away putting loops inside loops.

-Another problem is that in WHILE loops, it can complicate the exit condition.
-It’s easier to get stuck in an infinite loop.
+Another problem is that in WHILE type loops, it can complicate the exit condition.
+It’s easier to get into an infinite loop.

-The last issue is that it can make the code more complex to understand.
-For example, the previous example could be easier to understand if we “split” the function evaluate_student and evaluate_classroom.
+The last one is that it can be code that’s harder to understand.
+For example, the previous example might be easier to understand if we “split” the evaluate_student and evaluate_classroom functions.

 foreach(classroom)